 This hotel is a fantastic value at 30,000 points per night.
 We took advantage of the 5th night free benefit to lower the cost even more!

-After checking into the hotel and grabbing a couple glasses of local wine at the bar, Brooke and I decided to hike up to the top of nearby Queenstown Hill.
+After checking into the hotel and grabbing a couple glasses of local wine at the bar, we decided to hike up to the top of nearby Queenstown Hill.
 We figured that we could make it to the top to see the sun set if we hustled.

 The drive from the Doubletree to the Queenstown Hill trailhead only took about 15 minutes.
 The trail picks up on Belfast Street, near the back of a neighborhood on the Northeast side of downtown Queenstown.
 Use google maps to find it, because you may miss it otherwise.